Student Travel Policy

 International Travel

-Students participating in an education abroad program, (examples: credit bearing, experiential/training related, or "Service Learning" Programs) that are delivered by, in association with, or under the auspices of the university, must review and adhere to the Education Abroad Policy.
-Consultation with the Office of International Services (OIS) is required by all student participants, and students must complete the required application and documentation, including permission from the respective office of the Dean, via TerraDotta, OIS’ online database, by the indicated deadlines.
+Global Health Education (aka Education Abroad) Students participating in a global health education program (aka education abroad and are credit-bearing, experiential/training related, or "Service Learning" Programs) that is delivered by, in association with, or under the auspices of the university, must review and adhere to the Education Abroad Policy.
+Consultation with the Office of International Services (OIS) is recommended for guidance on the online application process to participate.
+Permission from a faculty lead and the respective school dean is mandatory.

-NOTE: Travel to countries and/or regions within countries with a U.S. Department of State Level 3 or 4 Travel Advisory, or where the IOC has deemed significant health, safety, or security risks to be present, require approval by the International Oversight Committee (IOC).
-This form must be completed and submitted at least 30 days prior to the departure date for consideration.
-Please contact OIS for more information and for the appropriate documentation.
+All international travelers (students, faculty, and staff) traveling to destinations or regions within countries with a U.S. Department of State Travel Advisory Level of 3 or 4, OR where the International Oversight Committee (IOC) has deemed significant health, safety, or security risks to be present, require approval by the IOC prior to travel.
+An International Travel to High-Risk Areas Waiver form and a Memo of Support must be submitted to the OIS at least 30 days before the departure date for IOC consideration.
+Please contact OIS for more information.